Climate Change Adaptation

-Heritage sites are often the primary resource for understanding how humans responded to past climatic regimes, but sometimes are omitted from plans for mitigating these adverse changes.
+Heritage sites are often the primary resource for understanding how humans responded to past climatic regimes, but are sometimes omitted from plans for mitigating adverse climate impacts.
 With renewed awareness of how climate change may impact cultural heritage, managers can take proactive steps to minimize the impact of climate change on their resources.
 Some expected changes include:

 - Sea level rise will flood cultural resource sites in coastal floodplains and make other sites more susceptible to damage.